 How To Lose Weight By Running

-When I decided to try running to lose weight, I was about 45 pounds over weight and was afraid I couldn’t run (jog along) and I would look silly with no results.
+When I decided to try jogging for weight loss, I was about 45 pounds over weight and was afraid I couldn’t run (jog along) and I would look silly with no results.

 In fact I was amazed at quickly I begin to reap the benefits in the above list, and know you will too.